 All of us depend on electricity to meet basic needs such as heating, cooling and lighting our homes.
 We also depend on electricity to meet the transportation, communication, commercial, recreational, industrial and health care requirements of our society.
 Wherever we make use of electricity, power frequency electric and/or magnetic fields (EMF) are present.

 Magnetic fields are created whenever there is a flow of electric current.
 This can also be thought of as the flow of water in a garden hose.
 As the amount of current flowing increases, the level of magnetic field increases.
 Magnetic fields are measured in milliGauss (mG).
-The level of magnetic fields from electrical appliances in homes can be as high as or higher than the magnetic fields near outdoor power lines, although the fields from most household appliances diminish rapidly with distance from the appliance.
+The level of magnetic fields from electrical appliances in homes can be as high as or higher than the magnetic fields people may experience under power lines, although the fields from most household appliances diminish rapidly with distance from the appliance.
 Magnetic field strength from power lines depend on many factors including the design of the line, the amount of current the line carries, and the distance away from the line.

 An electric field occurs wherever a voltage is present.
 Electric fields are created around appliances and wires wherever a voltage exists.
 You can think of electric voltage as the pressure of water in a garden hose – the higher the voltage, the stronger the electric field strength.
 Electric field strength is measured in volts per meter (V/m).
 The strength of an electric field decreases rapidly as you move away from the source.
 Electric fields can also be shielded by many objects, such as trees or the walls of a building.